TrueBlocks/trueblocks-core/docs/readmes/accounts-export.md

-      --asset strings       for the accounting options only, export statements only for this asset -f, --flow string         for the accounting options only, export statements with incoming, outgoing, or zero value One of [ in | out | zero ] -y, --factory             scan for contract creations from the given address(es) and report address of those contracts -u, --unripe              export transactions labeled upripe (i.e. less than 28 blocks old) -F, --first_block uint    first block to process (inclusive) -L, --last_block uint     last block to process (inclusive)
+      --asset strings       for the accounting options only, export statements only for this asset -f, --flow string         for the accounting options only, export statements with incoming, outgoing, or zero value One of [ in | out | zero ] -y, --factory             for --traces only, report addresses created by (or self-destructed by) the given address(es) -u, --unripe              export transactions labeled upripe (i.e. less than 28 blocks old) -F, --first_block uint    first block to process (inclusive) -L, --last_block uint     last block to process (inclusive)